RetroVioletRed/SillyTavern-PicturePrompt/README.md

 Around 500-2000 tokens per image, mostly depending on resolution.
 Stick with the "low" quality setting if you want to save some.

 **"How do i add extra images to my persona?"**
 You go to Persona Management → Your persona → Extra Images → Upload Image.
-Extra images are saved per persona and injecting to the system message at each prompt.
+Extra images are saved per persona and injecting to the system message at each reques.